dragon788/Packer-Windows81/README.md

 * **VMWare Workstation or Fusion** - warning: I have only tested this build on Fusion 7.1.2
 * **The [Vagrant VMWare Provider](http://www.vagrantup.com/vmware)**

+The build will eventually support Virtualbox, but for now it doesn't.

 ## Other things to note

 You will, of course, have to change the `iso_url` and `iso_checksum` values in the `packer.json` file to pertain to your own personal Windows ISO.
 The MD5 that is in this repo is not likely to be a stock ISO MD5, as I've slip-streamed updates into my own ISO.

 This thing takes a REALLY LONG TIME TO BUILD because of all the updates.
 As of today (7/19/2015) there's something like 123 updates for it to go out and grab.
 The update grabbing script is a bit of a grey-box, as I basically just hijacked it (as well as lots of other code) from [this awesome project](https://github.com/joefitzgerald/packer-windows) - which I think is the defacto standard for Windows / Packer relations - but I wanted a leaner build.
 This project started as a frankenstein build, but is turning more into a ground-up rewrite of a lot of other projects' scripts and code.
 With the exception of the `update-windows.ps1` script, which I only modified very slightly, I will slowly go through all the code in this project and make sure I kill all the cruft.